-How to Close a Job Interview
+The Best Ways to End a Job Interview

 Confirm Your Interest in the Job

 I've really appreciated the opportunity to learn more about this job.
-Hearing about the cutting edge technology that your firm employs and the new products in the pipeline has definitely enhanced my desire to take a leadership role with your project team."
+Hearing about the cutting-edge technology that your firm employs and the new products in the pipeline has definitely enhanced my desire to take a leadership role with your project team.

 Ask for the Job

-In addition, if you are sure you want the job after the interview, do what any good salesperson does at the end of a meeting and ask for the job, albeit tactfully.
+If you are sure you want the job after the interview, do what any good salesperson does at the end of a meeting and ask for the job, albeit tactfully.

 I want you to know that I am very interested in carrying out this role for your firm, and do hope that you will be extending an offer or offering me a spot in the next round of interviews.
 Please let me know if you have any further questions for me going forward.

 Remind the Interviewer That You’re Qualified

 In closing, it seems to me that the position is a great fit.
-I look forward to using my advanced cloud computing skills, expertise in project management, and ability to bring in projects on time."
+I look forward to using my advanced cloud computing skills, expertise in project management, and ability to bring in projects on time.

 Be ready to share any of the assets that you haven't had the chance to convey during your meeting.
 You can offer any additional information in combination with a summary statement about your overall fit.

 Ask What Happens Next

 Before leaving the interview, make sure you know what to expect from that point on with the hiring process.
-Ask about the time frame for finalizing their decision, and if there would be any other layers of interviewing, so you can plan any follow-up communications.
+Ask about the timeframe for finalizing their decision and if there would be any other layers of interviewing so you can plan any follow-up communications.

-Send a Follow-Up Email
+Send a Thank-You Email